General Contractor Membership FAQ

-A general contractor's annual flat fee dues investment will be based on its Gross Construction Revenue (GCR).
-This is simply the single total figure of all the jobs, public and private from the firm's most recently completed fiscal year.
+A general contractor's annual flat fee dues investment will be based on its Gross Construction Revenue (GCR), the single total figure of all the jobs, public and private from the firm's most recently completed fiscal year.
 Below you will find a Q & A section identifying some key questions that may be asked by a prospective member.
-Should you have more questions about how the dues investment works at AGC Georgia, please contact Machell Harper, Director of Member Services at 678.298.4108 or by email at firstname.lastname@example.org.
+Should you have more questions about how the dues investment works at AGC Georgia, please contact Machell Harper, Director of Member Services at 678.298.4108 or by email at firstname.lastname@example.org

 1) What is the definition of covered work for the purpose of determining my GCR?